 Pulse Is Superior

 Pulse is #1 because, through the channel (nadi) of the radial pulse, a physician (who has the knowledge and capability) can simply and quickly gain an insight into what is going on in the body and mind on a level deeper than any other examination method.

 The pulse can access the deepest and subtlest aspects in the body and mind, including fathomless root causes of disease.
 It intervenes very early in the disease process, whereas other examination methods are more delayed.

 For example, urine and faeces examination are the next two methods after pulse which provide the deepest insights.
-They are high up the list for detecting disease early because they are the first waste of the body.
+They are high up the list for detecting disease early because they are the first wastes of the body.